WayneLambert/portfolio/docs/research_points.md

 ### Other Research Items

 - Research setState()
-- A Redux implmentation within my React project consists of actions, components, containers, reducers and store.
+- A Redux implementation within my React project consists of actions, components, containers, reducers and store.
 Research in more detail what each of these are in the context of a Redux project
-- What is a 'payload'?